 1. Detect: First Line of Defense – Thermal Network Cameras

-2. Verify: On Top With PTZ Domes and Fixed Cameras
+2. Verify: On Top with PTZ Domes and Fixed Cameras

-3. Act: Automatic Notification
+3. Act: Automatic Notification and Proactive Response

 When an alarm is triggered, a real-time notification is automatically sent by e-mail.
 Using a remote viewing app, the receiver can then see a live stream from the camera or a recording of the triggering event.
 Based on this information, it is easy to decide on the appropriate course of action.
 There are several other video and audio analytics that add sophistication and support to video systems.